Excise Factory Scheme

-Once the application is successful, we will contact you to follow up with your application.
+Once the application is successful, we will contact you to follow up on your application.

 Frequently Asked Questions (FAQs)

-1) Where can I find the Harmonized System (HS) codes and duty rates of dutiable goods?
+1. Where can I find the Harmonised System (HS) codes and duty rates of dutiable goods?

 Total excise duty = Total quantity in litres x Excise duty per litre of alcohol x % of alcoholic strength